 Royal Mews

-The Royal Mews is home to the Carriages, Coaches and horses that pull them.
-It also now houses the cars that are used by the Royal Family.
+The Royal Mews is home to the Carriages, Coaches, and horses that pull them.
+It also now houses the cars used by the Royal Family.

-You can see and read up on the different carriages and the part they played in Royal life.
+You can see and read about the different carriages and the part they played in royal life.
 Meet the horses that draw the carriages and have a photo taken in an open-top carriage, or you can dress as a footman.
 Your kids can even practise harnessing a horse.

 A highlight at the end is the Gold Coach.